City-of-Helsinki/smbackend/street_maintenance/README.md

 The default history size for a infraroad maintenance unit is 10000.
 That is works per unit.
 A work contains the timestamp, point data and events.
 ### Autori
 The history size is in days.
 The default is 5.
-Note, the max size for Autori is 31 days.
+Note, the max size for Autori history is 31 days.
+### Kuntec
+The history size is in days.
+The default is 5.
+Note, the max size for Kuntec history is 31 days.
 ## API
 See: specificatin.swagger.yaml